JoshMcKin/harck/README.md

 ### Harck::Count

 If you have used the ActiveRecord query method `.group` with a paging gem you've probably encountered some problems.
 When used with `.group`, `.count` returns a hash.
 In order for paging to work, you must get the length of the hash to determine your total result set.
 While the hash "feature" sounds great, if you have a large data set, and setup paging you may discover your app is devouring memory, which is always fun to debug.
-You may have also had issues with unexpected count if you had DISTINCT set in you select statement and expected AR to respect it.
+You may have also had issues with unexpected count results if you had DISTINCT set in your select statement and expected AR to respect it.

 The Count hack forces all `.count` calls on ActiveRecord::Relations with `.group` values or with distinct select statements to perform a subquery for the dataset which is placed in the FROM statement for the count.